mk-fg/fgtk/README.md

 Can be done with putting "tr" in the pipeline before and after "head", but this one is probably less fugly.

-Allows replacing null-bytes with newlines in the output (--replace-with-newlines option).
+Allows replacing input null-bytes with newlines in the output (--replace-with-newlines option) and vice-versa.

-Common use-case is probably has something to do with filenames, e.g.:
+Common use-case is probably has something to do with filenames, find and xargs, e.g.:

 	find -type f -print0 | shuf -z | hz -10 | xargs -0 some-cool-command